The kidney-specific proteome

 Proteins specifically expressed in proximal tubule

-Approximately 60% of the filtered Na+, Cl-, K+, Ca2+, and H2O and more than 90% of the filtered HCO3- are absorbed along the proximal tubule.
+Approximately 60% of the filtered Na+, Cl-, K+, Ca2+, H2O and more than 90% of the filtered HCO3- are absorbed along the proximal tubule.
 This is also the segment that normally reabsorbs virtually all the filtered glucose and amino acids.
 An additional function is the secretion of numerous organic anions and cations.
-Most of the proteins elevated in the kidney are localized to the proximal tubule, which is in line with the function of proximal tubule as a compartment for reabsorption of small molecules back to the blood.
+Most of the proteins elevated in the kidney are localized to the proximal tubule, which is in line with the function of the proximal tubule as a compartment for reabsorption of small molecules back to the blood.
 This includes many genes coding for transport proteins responsible for specific adsorption of various small molecules.
-In particular there are numerous members of the solute carrier family proteins (SLC) each with binding of specific small molecules.
-It is also reassuring to find several enzymes involved in digestion of proteins, such as peptidases, to allow adsorption of amino acids and peptides originating from proteins transported into in the proximal tubule.
+In particular, there are numerous members of the solute carrier family proteins (SLC) each binding specific small molecules.
+It is also reassuring to find several enzymes involved in the digestion of proteins, such as peptidases, to allow adsorption of amino acids and peptides originating from proteins transported into the proximal tubule.
 Examples of genes expressed in the proximal tubule are SLC22A8, localized in the basolateral surface (blood), and SLC22A13, localized in the luminal surface (urine).
 AGMAT, BHMT, DPYS, GGT1, RIDA, LRP2, PKLR and XPNPEP2 are all kidney elevated genes expressed in the proximal tubule.

-Proteins specifically expressed in the distal tubule
+Proteins specifically expressed in distal tubule

 Proteins specifically expressed in collecting duct